 |Distance||111 miles (179 km)|

 |Direct train||Yes, there are 9 direct trains a day|

 Amtrak is the main train company in the United States operating medium and long-distance intercity services in 46 US states as well as in 3 Canadian provinces.
 There are over 300 Amtrak trains running daily.
 With Amtrak you can travel by train across the country and explore destinations near and far with routes such as the Northeast Regional connecting cities in the East Coast, the Coast Starlight connecting destinations up and down the West Coast, the Empire Builder connecting Chicago and Midwestern cities to the Northwest, and many more.
 Amtrak offers different class options suiting any budget, from Coach Class to Business Class, First Class, and the Sleeper Class, where you can book a Roomette, Bedroom, and Bedroom suite among others for night travel.
-There are several different ticket types including Saver, Value, Flexible, Business and Premium for you to book for your next train journey from Los Angeles to San Diego.
+There are several different ticket types including Saver, Value, Flexible, Business and Premium for you to book for your next train journey to San Diego from Los Angeles.

 Train information from Los Angeles to San Diego with Amtrak:

 San Diego is California's second largest city, a diverse coastal metropolis close to the border with Mexico.
 It's a city with a famous waterfront, some acclaimed surf beaches, a zoo and marine life center, and a legendary rollercoaster, the Giant Dipper.
 As well as being a popular destination in its own right, San Diego is also a hub for travelers planning a trip over the border to Tijuana, Mexico.